-ICES Stock Assessment Database, October/2019.
+ICES Stock Assessment Database, October/2020.
 ICES, Copenhagen

-Figure 10 Temporal trends in F/F{MSY} and SSB/MSY B{trigger} for Norwegian Sea elasmobranch, demersal, and pelagic stocks.
+Temporal trends in F/F{MSY} and SSB/MSY B{trigger} for Norwegian Sea elasmobranch, demersal, and pelagic stocks based on the most recent assessment.
 Only stocks with defined MSY reference points are considered.
 Stocks for which proxy reference points are available only are not shown.
 For full stock names, see Table A1 in the Annex.
-Only a minor part of the cod and haddock catches are taken in the Norwegian Sea ecoregion.
+Only a minor part of the cod, haddock, blue whiting, and horse mackerel catches are taken in the Norwegian Sea ecoregion.

-The stock status relative to F{MSY} and MSY $B{trigger}$ is shown for all stocks and partitioned by stock groups in Figure 11.
+The stock status relative to F{MSY} and MSY B{trigger} is shown for all stocks and partitioned by stock groups in Figure 11.
 Herring and tusk are the only stocks with good environmental status (Figure 11).
-The remaining stocks are either exploited above F{MSY} or the stock size is below MSY $B{trigger}$.
-The majority of the stocks are found in the upper right quadrant, indicating that although their SSB is at or above the target level, the fishing mortality is above the target level.
-Horse mackerel have a SSB below the target level.
-Although the cod and haddock stocks have an SSB that is almost three times MSY $B{trigger}$ they are fished slightly above F{MSY} .
-None of the stocks are in the bottom right quadrant of the stock status plot that usually indicates a stock in need of rebuilding.
+The remaining stocks are either exploited above F{MSY} or the stock size is below MSY B{trigger}.
+Most of the stocks are found in the upper right quadrant, indicating that although their SSB is at or above the target level, the fishing mortality is above the target level.
+Horse mackerel (hom.27.2a4a5b6a7a-ce-k8) have an SSB below the target level.
+Although the cod and haddock stocks have an SSB that is almost three times MSY B{trigger} haddock is fished slightly above, and cod below, F{MSY}.
+Horse mackerel is found in the bottom right quadrant of the stock status plot that usually indicates a stock in need of rebuilding.